Summary of Decameron tales: Ninth tale (II, 9)

 Bernabò of Genoa, deceived by Ambrogiuolo, loses his money and commands his innocent wife to be put to death.
 She escapes, habits herself as a man, and serves the Sultan.
 She discovers the deceiver, and brings Bernabò to Alexandria, where the deceiver is punished.
 She then resumes the garb of a woman, and with her husband returns wealthy to Genoa.

 Filomena tells this story, which is best known to English readers through Shakespeare's Cymbeline.
 The oldest known version of this story is a French romance from the 13th century called Roman de la Violette ou de Gerard de Nevers by Gilbert de Montreuil.

 Tenth tale (II, 10)

 Paganino da Monaco carries off the wife of Messer Ricciardo di Chinzica, who, having learned where she is, goes to Paganino and in a friendly manner asks him to restore her.
 He consents, provided she be willing.
 She refuses to go back with her husband.
 Messer Ricciardo dies, and she marries Paganino.

 In the last tale of the second day Dioneo begins his pattern of telling the last tale of the day, which he will continue until the end of the Decameron.
 The moral of the story – that a young woman should not marry an old man – is common in late medieval vernacular literature.

 Third day

-Neifile presides as queen during the third day.
+Neifile reigns during the third day.
 In these stories a person either has painfully acquired something or has lost it and then regained it.